 “He was beautiful, I suppose.
 In a very womanish, very fragile way.”

 An answering snort, of amusement more than derision.
 “I see where you are leading me, old one.”

 Laughter then.
 “And so?”

-A pregnant pause.
+A gravid pause.
 “I suppose I would have to say that his lack of mental and spiritual fortitude made him rather boring to behold.
-He was…. like an unfinished sculpture.
+He was…. like one of his unfinished sculptures.
 There was form there, a hint of what lay beyond, but there was no substance, no character.
 Dull.
 Insipid.”

 It was the Michaelite’s turn to snort.
 “Nothing of the Divinity Within then?
 Peace, friend.
 Please, forgive my wit.
 It sometimes injures without my leave, and I would rather ask forgiveness than be disarmed.”

 Symeon laughed.
 “I can think of several ways that I might… disarm your wit.”

 “Ahh, see?
 And we are friends again.”